Previous Speaking Engagements

 The participants separated into groups to play games that illustrated how stories get passed down and changed so they may be mindful of questioning what they see and hear because they may not be getting the whole story.
 They learned that we are bombarded with a considerable amount of sensory information so our subconscious mind selects what to notice, which means we may not be seeing the whole story.

+The students described images to realize our interpretations are different because we perceive events and people in relation to what we remember experiencing and learning in our own lives.
 The activities were related to how we view people and to get to know people for who they are not who we expect them to be or who we think they are due to first impressions.
 When we take the time to not judge and truly know someone we are building relationships and cultivating peace.

 Black Hills State University 2007-2016